ecigwe/Universal-School-System-1/README.md

 * Every parent can see the details of any staff official whose school is attended by their children.
 * A staff official can update and delete their information.

+### Accessing School Information
+* Only a registered School-Administrator can add a new school to the platform.
+* Only a registered School-Administrator can get the details of his school.
+* Only a registered School-Administrator can update the details of his school.
+* Only a registered School-Administrator can delete the details of his school.
+* Only the app's administrator can see all the schools that are registered on the application.

 ### Each API Endpoint And Their Purpose
 This API has routes, each of which are dedicated to a single objective.
 The endpoints make use of HTTP response codes to indicate the API status and errors.